oscardelben/RailsOneClick/README.md

 for Mac Os X. He even got some founding for his project, which means the community really needs it.
 With Rails one click I want to create a first step toward that vision that Yehuda had.
-I really hope this project will be useful to Yehuda and eventually for the Ruby community itself.

-### License

-MIT

 ### Early Development screenshots